 What is the Credit Union Institute of Canada?

-The CUIC is an independent, national, educational association which is part of CUSOURCE, provider of development and learning systems to Canada’s credit unions.
-CUSOURCE is owned by the Credit Union Central of Canada.
-Established in 1972 and re-organized in 1990, the CUIC provides Canadian credit unions with professional development programs for their elected officials, management and staff.
+The CUIC is an independent, national, educational association which is part of CUSOURCE - a provider of development and learning systems to Canada’s credit unions.
+CUSOURCE is owned by the Canadian Credit Union Association.
+Established in 1972 and re-organized in 1990, the CCUA provides Canadian credit unions with professional development programs for their elected officials, management and staff.

-CUIC currently offers two professional studies programs that are co-sponsored by the College of Continuing Education, Dalhousie University in Halifax, Nova Scotia.
+The CUIC currently offers two professional studies programs that are co-sponsored by Dalhousie University's Faculty of Open Learning & Career Development.
 Each program comprises a series of courses leading to a professional designation recognized throughout the credit union system.
 Some courses may be taken at approved colleges, universities, professional associations or other institutions.
-Others are offered directly through CUIC.
+Others are offered directly through CCUA.

-The College of Continuing Education, Dalhousie and CUIC jointly determine the academic content and standards of the programs.
+The Faculty of Open Learning & Career Development and CUIC jointly determine the academic content and standards of the programs.
 The CUIC oversees all administration.
-Professional designations for each program are awarded jointly by CUIC, and the College of Continuing Education, Dalhousie University.
+Professional designations for each program are awarded jointly by CUIC and the Faculty of Open Learning & Career Development.